Bhoomiyile Rajakkanmar: Plot

-The scion of the Thekkumkoor royal family, Valiya Thamburan (meaning big leader), wants to introduce his heir Mahendra Varma (Mohanlal) to democracy.
+The scion of the Thekkumkoor royal family, Valiya Thamburan (meaning big leader), wants to introduce his heir Mahendra Varma to democracy.
 But Mahendra Varma is not interested in politics and is not very astute in the political game early in his political journey.
-For this sole purpose, Valiya Thamburam (Adoor Bhasi) bribes the Chief Minister to make Mahendra Varma a minister in the current state government.
+For this sole purpose, Valiya Thamburam bribes the Chief Minister to make Mahendra Varma a minister in the current state government.

-Once in power, Mahendra Varma tries to be independent from the Chief Minister's government and helps his friend Jayan (Suresh Gopi), who is against the policies of the Chief Minister.
+Once in power, Mahendra Varma tries to be independent from the Chief Minister's government and helps his friend Jayan, who is against the policies of the Chief Minister.
 Mahendra Varma after seeing the atrocities committed by the current political system joins forces with Jayan to improve the political scene of the state.

 Cast

 Soundtrack

 The music was composed by S. P. Venkatesh and the lyrics were written by Shibu Chakravarthy.

 Release

 The initial release date was delayed due to an issue with the Central Board of Film Certification regarding a dialogue in the film which remarks that a king's rule is better than democracy.
 Kannanthanam managed to convince the board members of the merits of the film and was finally certified.
 It was a commercial success.